9gel/leave_meeting_button/README.md

 * Supported by 3 stabilizers so you can press anywhere on the key
 * Powered by a Pro Micro Arduino microcontroller
 * Really only sends an Alt-F4 to the active window.
 So this assumes the Zoom window is the current focus (see improvement ideas below)
-* A prototype - not for sale (yet) - if you would rather buy something like this, [let me know here](https://us7.list-manage.com/survey?u=ac16f42c5affbb6b6658ad19d&id=0ef51ae243) .
+* A prototype - not for sale (yet) - if you would rather buy something like this, let me know.
 If there's enough interest, I'll figure out how to mass-produce this

 ## How to build (TL;DR)